cosmos/cosmos-sdk/docs/architecture/adr-055-orm.md

 configuration, didn't expose state format directly to clients, and were limited in their support of different types of index keys, composite keys, and range queries.

-Discussions around the design continued in https://github.com/cosmos/cosmos-sdk/discussions/9156 and more sophisticated proofs of concept were created in https://github.com/allinbits/cosmos-sdk-poc/tree/master/runtime/orm and https://github.com/cosmos/cosmos-sdk/pull/10454.
+Discussions about the design continued in https://github.com/cosmos/cosmos-sdk/discussions/9156 and more sophisticated proofs of concept were created in https://github.com/allinbits/cosmos-sdk-poc/tree/master/runtime/orm and https://github.com/cosmos/cosmos-sdk/pull/10454.